ravenindices/decentralized-derivatives-index-ddi/README.md

 When a new token meets the selection requirements, it is added to the index within 30 days of fulfilling said requirements.

 ## Reweighting
-When a new token is added to the index, relative weights will be recalculated based on each tokens market capitalization.
+When a new token is added to the index, relative weights will be recalculated based on each token's market capitalization.

 The index methodology may be changed without prior notice.